 One way to adjust for selection bias on ridiculous statements is to pretend that "Pants on Fire" rulings ever happened.
 Presumably, the rest of the Truth-O-Meter categories are less susceptible to partisan bias in the selection and rating of statements.
 Therefore, the malarkey scores calculated from a report card excluding "Pants on Fire" statements might be a cleaner estimate of the factuality of an individual or group.

 to statistically compare the collated malarkey scores of Rymney and Obiden after excluding the "Pants on Fire" statements from the observed Politi-Fact report cards.
 The collated malarkey score adds up the statements in each category across all the individuals in a certain group (such as a campaign ticket), and then calculates a malarkey score from the collated ticket.
 I examine the range of values of the modified comparison in which we have 95% statistical confidence.
-I chose the collated malarkey score comparison because it is one of the comparisons that my original analysis
+I chose the collated malarkey score comparison because it is one of the comparisons that

 was most certain about, and because the collated malarkey score is a summary measure of the falsehood in statements made collectively by a campaign ticket.